Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 A traditional Italian breakfast is a small and sweet affair that is eaten quickly, almost on the go.
 Its main components are biscuits, baked goods, milk, and coffee.

 Many first-time visitors to Italy are taken by surprise by the Italian approach to breakfast.
-It certainly can come as a bit of a shock to be served a small pastry with coffee if you are used to treating yourself to a large fried breakfast.
+It certainly can come as a bit of a shock to be served a small pastry with coffee if you are used to treating yourself to a large fried meal first thing in the morning.

 To help you navigate the Italian breakfast table and to understand the reasons that have come to shape it, in the above blog post I have listed for you ten typical Italian breakfast foods and four typical Italian breakfast drinks.
 The information is based on both my research into the breakfast habits of the Italians, official poll data, and my personal experience of eating a daily Italian breakfast during my six years of living in Northern Italy.